DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/05 UI Widgets/20 Data Validation/80 Knockout Only - Validate a View Model.md

 Validating the view model object rather than the editors allows you to separate validation logic from the UI, reuse it between multiple views and unit-test the implementation.
 To validate a view model's observable, extend it with an object whose **dxValidator** field contains the validator configuration.
-After that, associate a target editor with the validator using the **isValid** and **validationError** options.
+After that, associate a target editor with the validator using the **isValid** and **validationError** properties.

     <!--JavaScript-->$(function () {
         var viewModel = {